IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: : System architecture

 \subsubsection{Hub operator}

-The operator is a rule-based module with a well-defined execution flow that manages interaction among other modules in the hub, with spokes (i.e., the term used for an isolated app instance), and between spokes.
-We design the operator as a rule-based module to deterministically control interaction with other modules of the hub and with spokes and also to reduce natural language-based attacks (e.g., prompt injection) that may compromise the operator~\cite{liu2023prompt}.
+The operator is a non-LLM module with a well-defined execution flow that manages interaction among other modules in the hub, with spokes (i.e., isolated app instances), and between spokes.
+We design the operator as a non-LLM module to deterministically control interaction with other modules of the hub and with spokes and also to reduce natural language-based attacks (e.g., prompt injection) that may compromise the operator~\cite{liu2023prompt}.
 It is crucial that the operator is not susceptible to known natural language attacks as it exchanges natural language-based messages with untrustworthy modules (i.e., apps running in spokes).